Mahesh26031/machine-learning/README.md

-# machine-learning
+# Machine-learning
 Deep Learning Model which Detects whether the plant has disease or not  with web based deployment using Flask.

 # Tech Stack
-Python
+-Python
-HTML
+-HTML
-CSS and JavaScript
+-CSS and JavaScript